 - Vertical Axis - The vertical axis of the glyph, used to position the glyph in vertical text layout.

-The margins, baseline and axis can be adjusted interactively in the glyph preview, by dragging the light blue indicator lines.
-The default margin values are zero, and by default the margin lines will be at the margin of the preview area.
+The margins, baseline and axis can be adjusted interactively in the glyph preview, by dragging the indicator lines.
+The default margin values are zero, and by default, the margin lines will be at the margin of the preview area.

 The Inline Shape object role can be used to create new inline shapes that can be inserted into a text as a user defined glyph shape.

 - Select the object, with the shape that will be used as an inline shape in text.

 - Select the Object Options command from the Object menu.

 - Set the object name and enable the Inline Shape role using the Role button.

 - To show the available inline shapes, select the Inline Shapes mode in the Show field of the Glyphs panel.

 - Position the cursor in the text at the insertion location, and double click the shape in the Glyphs panel.